 It is clear from these legislative provisions that the welfare of children, and in this case school learners, must be considered most seriously when weighed against other rights.
-It is with this is in mind that we intend to limit the right to strike for crucial employees of the education sector.
+Children have the right to a safe, hygienic environment and to nutrition, and those entrusted to ensure this should not be allowed to abandon their duty.
+It is with this is in mind that we propose establishing specific service levels that must be delivered in the education sector, even when school staff wish to go on strike.